jonreid/XcodeCoverage/README.md

 [![CocoaPods Version](https://cocoapod-badges.herokuapp.com/v/XcodeCoverage/badge.png)](http://cocoapods.org/pods/XcodeCoverage)

-XcodeCoverage provides a simple way to generate reports of the code coverage of your Xcode project.
+XcodeCoverage provides a simple way to generate reports of the Objective-C code coverage of your Xcode project.
 Generated reports include HTML and Cobertura XML.

 Coverage data excludes Apple's SDKs, and the exclusion rules can be customized.

+Sadly, Swift coverage is not supported.

 Installation: Standard